Huddled Syrians yearning to breathe free must take their yearnings elsewhereDec 12 2015

 At least David Frum, a conservative once a speechwriter for George W. Bush now writing at The Daily Beast/Newsweek, disagrees.
 Murray, he says, in a multi-part piece, ignores that the decline in wages and living standards is pervasive in the western countries as jobs have moved to low-paying countries in the East.
 What sense is it therefore to conclude that, whereas economics is the cause there, moral collapse uniquely is the cause here?

 Murray is renowned for deploying reams of data but seems guilty of the sin of twisting them to fit his preconceived beliefs.
 Much more persuasive is how he marshalls data to present the sweeping social changes that support his “Coming Apart” title.

 Whereas once those of different economic levels were commingled in smaller towns, living on the same streets or close by, chatting on the church steps after the Sunday service, the long-term trend has been for people to seek out those of their own economic level and political outlooks and cluster into communities of only their own kind.
 Murray is not the first to make this observation.
 Most recently there was “The Big Sort”, the 2008 book by Bill Bishop subtitled, “Why the Clustering of Like-Minded America Is Tearing Us Apart”.

 Murray says we need to merge again if we hope to stem this fragmentation, and has taken that step himself, moving his family to a small, rural Maryland town.
 Bill Clinton, after reading “The Big Sort”, sounded the same theme, saying, "Some of us are going to have to cross the street, folks".
 That way the 20% would be in place to transfuse their values to the 30% because “the new upper class just need to start preaching what they practice”, says Murray.

-Forgot to Subscribe?
+Please Subscribe.
+It's FREE.
 We appreciate your visits, but for web legitimacy, we do need a subscriber count.